Car insurance in Canada - What You Need to Know

-There are three types of automobile coverages available in Canada.
+There are three types of car insurance available in Canada.
 They are:

 Collision car insurance:

-If you and another car - or any stationary object - were to collide, financial compensation would be provided to cover the cost of the vehicle repair.
+If you collide with another vehicle or stationary object, you’ll receive financial compensation to cover the cost of the vehicle repair.

 Comprehensive car insurance:

-Liability car insurance is required, by law, for all drivers.
+Liability car insurance is required, by law, for all drivers in Canada.
 Liability insurance protects others from damages you cause while driving a vehicle.
 This covers a variety of losses including property damage, bodily injury and death.
-The price is based on you, the driver, so all vehicles you drive will have the same liability insurance rate.
-This is the cheapest form of auto insurance, which means it has the lowest coverage.
+The price is based on your personal driving habits, so all of the vehicles you drive will have the same liability insurance rate.
+This is the cheapest auto insurance available in Canada, which means it has the lowest coverage.

-An insurance premium is an amount one pays per month (or agreed upon term) for an auto insurance policy on their vehicle.
+An insurance premium is an amount one pays per month (or agreed upon term) for an auto insurance policy on their vehicle in Canada.
 An insurance deductible is the amount of money the insured party is required to pay - out of pocket - before their insurance company will step in and cover damages.

 The amount on your policy can vary.
 A higher deductible usually means a lower premium (per month cost for your car insurance policy).
 It is essential to make sure you can reasonably afford your auto insurance deductible.
 In the case of an accident, if you cannot pay your deductible, your insurance company will not be able to help with your overall costs.

-Surex offers a comprehensive list of discounts to get you cheap auto insurance.
+The Surex team offers a comprehensive list of discounts to get you cheap auto insurance in Canada.

 - Bundle discount